 Yamanaka's approach was brilliant, but it has a problem. c-Myc is an oncogene - a gene that can cause cancer.
 When activated fully, the cell can become cancerous.

-Additionally, various researchers discovered that you can use only three genes (OSK, without c-Myc) and get the same effect without the risk of cancer.
+Additionally, various researchers discovered that it is possible to use only three genes (OSK, without c-Myc) and achieve the same effect without the risk of cancer.

 The Rejuvenate Bio experiment: 109% lifespan extension

 In 2024, the company Rejuvenate Bio, led by researcher Noah Davidson, published an important study in Cellular Reprogramming.
-They used an AAV virus to introduce OSK (the three genes without c-Myc) into very old mice - 124 weeks (equivalent to a 75-year-old human).
+They used an AAV virus to introduce OSK (the three genes without c-Myc) into very old mice - 124 weeks (equivalent to a human about 77 years old).

 The results:

-• Significant improvement in physical fitness: Stronger muscle, faster walking speed
+- Significant improvement in physical fitness: stronger muscle, increased walking speed

 While the classic approach uses viruses to introduce the genes, researchers have developed alternatives:

-• Chemical cocktails: In 2024, a team from Harvard discovered that a mixture of 6 chemicals can cause reprogramming without any genes.
+- Chemical cocktails: In 2023, a team from Harvard discovered six combinations of chemicals that can induce reprogramming without genes at all.
 A promising discovery for low-cost treatment

 The leading companies